Pinpointing asthma triggers is the first step to treatment for Buffalo Grove IL residents

 Illinois and, specifically, Chicagoland has the dubious distinction as the area with one of the highest incidence of asthma in the country.
 The rate of asthma-related hospitalization is double the national average, according to the Respiratory Health Association of Metropolitan Chicago-Cook County.
 The association also reports asthma is to blame for more missed school days than any other chronic childhood illness.

 There is certainly a need in our region for specialized treatment like that provided by Advanced Allergy & Asthma Associates and Food Allergy Center of Illinois.
 Drs.
-Noga Askenazi, Eugenia Hahn, and Dipika Patel can assess the causes and triggers your asthma to prevent and treat its symptoms.
+Noga Askenazi, and Eugenia Hahn can assess the causes and triggers your asthma to prevent and treat its symptoms.
 By doing so, this condition doesn’t interfere with your ability to enjoy school, work, or other activities.

 Identifying the cause

 While airway narrowing and swelling characteristic of asthma is thought to have a genetic component, environmental factors are also at play.
 We can help you manage the environmental factors or substances that you are more sensitive to than others.